santosh-indurkar/mytestrepo/README.md

 # my_first_bash.sh
 Basic shell script which takes command line inputs and prints on console.

+# clone_repo.sh
+Shell script to read a file containing Github repositories and clone all, one by one.

 # repolist.txt
 Text file containing Github repositories.